aghavidel/ObsidianVaults/Network-and-Systems/USC-Courses/CS599 (DistSys)/Lecture 19.md

 ![[Pasted image 20241107121248.png|500]]

 The general workflow is:
-- Some data structure (our model), has a policy embedded into it that allows it to make decisions based on observations
+- Some data structure (our model), has a *policy* embedded into it that allows it to make decisions based on observations
-- Once an action is made, it is emitted to the environment (i.e. a simulation) and observations are made.
-An observation is an environment state and a reward value.
+- Once an *action* is made, it is emitted to the *environment* (i.e. a simulation) and observations are made. **An observation is an environment state and a reward value**.
 - A list of observations (which we call a *trajectory*) results from repeating the above in a (perhaps parallel) loop.
 This trajectory is our training data.
 - Some training algorithm is used to consume the trajectory and update the policy.